Monday, August 13, 2012

 Death In The Family - Dealing With Loss When You’re An Expat

 When I was five, I left two important people behind in Argentina, and I spent most of my childhood imagining the day that I would see them again.
-I got my wish, but it wasn't what I expected.
+I got my wish, but it wasn't exactly what I had expected.

 My uncle and I